-Or if you prefer to donate by bank transfer our account is
+If you would like to donate by bank transfer our account is

 Account No 71401602

-EasyFundraising follow this link and choose us as your good cause and donate every time you shop online! it won't cost you a penny, the retailer you shop from will donate a percentage to us if they are part of the scheme.
+EasyFundraising: follow this link and choose us as your good cause and donate every time you shop online! it won't cost you a penny, the retailer you shop from will donate a percentage to us if they are part of the scheme.